-Jerrold is the author of three poetry collections, Intruder (Ethos Books, 2014), Scattered Vertebrae (Math Paper Press, 2013) and Chasing Curtained Suns (Math Paper Press, 2012).
-He is named by the National Arts Council as one of the “New Voices of Singapore 2014”, and his poems have been recognised for their “painful brilliance”, “anatomical fascination” and “brutal honesty”.
+Jerrold Yam is a Singaporean poet and lawyer based in London, UK.
+He is the author of three poetry collections, Intruder (Ethos Books, 2014), Scattered Vertebrae (Math Paper Press, 2013) and Chasing Curtained Suns (Math Paper Press, 2012).
+He has been named by the National Arts Council as one of the “New Voices of Singapore 2014”, and his poems have been recognised for their “painful brilliance”, “anatomical fascination” and “brutal honesty”.

 In 2016, Jerrold was longlisted in the UK’s National Poetry Competition.
-In 2015, he received a nomination for the Forward Prize for Best Single Poem.
+He received a nomination for the Forward Prize for Best Single Poem and the Pushcart Prize in 2015 and 2012 respectively.
 He was highly commended in the Poetry Book Society National Student Poetry Competition 2014, and runner-up at the same competition in 2013.
-He has won first prize and three honourable mentions at the National University of Singapore Creative Writing Competition 2011, first prize at the British Council History and the City Competition 2011, and in 2012 became the youngest Singaporean to be nominated for the Pushcart Prize at twenty years old.
+He won first prize and three honourable mentions at the National University of Singapore Creative Writing Competition 2011, and first prize at the British Council History and the City Competition 2011.

-His poems, which are taught in Singaporean schools, have been translated into Mandarin and Spanish.
+His poems, which are included in the Singapore-Cambridge GCE A-Level syllabus, have been translated into Mandarin and Spanish.